anktsrkr/anktsrkr.github.io/content/post/semantic-kernel/getting-started-with-ollama-and-semantic-kernel.md

 ollama run qwen3:0.6b
 ```

-Once you run the command, under the hood, it will download the model in your local machine and keep it `C:\Users\ankts\.ollama\models` and can be used for future reference.
+Once you run the command, under the hood, it will download the model in your local machine and keep it `C:\Users\%USERNAME%\.ollama\models` and can be used for future reference.

 If you want to download the model without running it, you can use the following command: